pmacMaps/build-maps-leaflet-parcel-gds23/README.md

 ## Set-up Project with NPM
 1. Open up `Command Prompt` application
 2. Change to project directory using `cd {path/to/folder}` command
+3. Alternatively, open up project directory in VS Code.
+Then follow steps below.
-3. Initialize project using `npm init` command
+4. Initialize project using `npm init` command
-4. Complete project initialization via command line
+5. Complete project initialization via command line
-5. Type `yes` to complete initialization
+6. Type `yes` to complete initialization

 You will now notice a `package.json` file in your project directory.
 This file will contain a listing of project packages and other details for the development for your map application.